 Like any other metropolis, Black Rock City has essential infrastructure and community services.

-In the interest of public safety, ice is sold at Arctica in Center Camp, and in the 3:00 and 9:00 plazas, now on G. During the event, Monday to Saturday hours are 9 am to 6 pm, Sunday noon to 6 pm and Exodus Monday in Center Camp only, from 9 am to noon.
-Ice is available in crushed and blocks for $3/bag.
-Pre-event, ice is available at Center Camp Arctica only.
-Hours are Thursday noon to 3 pm and Friday to Sunday from 9 am to 3 pm.
+Ice is sold at Arctica in Center Camp, and in the 3:00 and 9:00 plazas on G. During the event, Monday to Saturday hours are 9 am to 6 pm, Sunday noon to 6 pm and Exodus Monday in Center Camp only from 9 am to noon.
+Ice is available in crushed or blocks for $4/bag.
+Pre-event, ice is available at Center Camp Arctica.
+Hours are Thursday through Sunday from noon to 6 pm.
+New this year: pre-event ice is available at Ice 9 on Saturday and Sunday from noon to 6 pm.

 Playa Info in Center Camp is staffed by knowledgeable volunteers ready to answer your questions 9 am to 6 pm, unless otherwise posted.
-Check the whiteboards for the latest info and answers to FAQs.
-You can use the Playa Info Directory 24/7 to register yourself and your camp location and look up friends, or find and post theme camp locations, event schedules, rideshares, services, and information.
+You can use the Playa Info Directory 24/7 to register yourself and your camp location and look up friends, or find and post Theme Camp locations, event schedules, rideshares, services, and information.
 Note: there is no Internet access.
-Playa Info’s large BRC map shows public theme camp locations, and bulletin boards are available for posting events, messages and general information.
+Playa Info’s large BRC map shows public Theme Camp locations, and bulletin boards are available for posting events, messages and general information.

 Earth Guardians inspire Burners to embrace Leave No Trace and live more sustainably on and off the playa.
-If you have questions about sustainable camping or the Black Rock National Conservation Area, visit them on the Esplanade or check out their website at www.earthguardians.net.
+If you have questions about sustainable camping or the Black Rock National Conservation Area, visit Earth Guardians on the Esplanade or check out their website at www.earthguardians.net.

 Bureau of Land Management Rangers and Special Agents, and Pershing County Sheriff’s Deputies are on site to serve the community by enforcing local, state and federal laws.